inno-se/the-guide/README.md

 ## The GitHub Projects

-The [Projects](https://github.com/orgs/inno-swp-2025/projects) in this organization let one organize issues, estimate them, and plan work on them.
+The [Projects](https://github.com/orgs/inno-swp-2025/projects) let one organize issues, estimate them, and plan work on them.

+These Projects can be copied as templates.

 ## Project `Product Backlog`